JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

   softmax)
 ```

-or we can stick it into a convolutional neural network:
+or we can stick it into a convolutional neural network, where the previous
+layers define the initial condition for the ODE:

 ```julia
 m = Chain(